Pakistan: The ordeal of 'abandoned wives' left behind by UK families | DW | 06.07.2021

 The pair remained engaged for five years and married in August 2018.
 Her husband left for the UK a week after the marriage, and both he and her in-laws had promised to take her there as well, said Hafeez.

-Hafeez is one of many women from her region who have been married off to British Pakistani men, in the hope of helping their families financially.
-Lawyers say, however, that many of these marriages often go awry.
+Hafeez is one of many women from her region who have been married off to British Pakistani men in the hope they can help their families financially.
+But lawyers and womens' rights activists say that many of these marriages often go awry.

 Several residents of Hafeez's district of Mirpur have family members in Britain.
-Many people left in the 1950s and 60s, when the construction of a large dam affected thousands of people in the district.
+Many people left in the 1950s and 60s, when the construction of a large dam affected thousands in the district.

 Over the years, through marriages, asylum, work permits and family connections, many made their way to the former colonial power.

-"For a year we remained engaged and talked over the phone," she said.
-But his attitude started to change in 2019.
+"For a year we remained engaged and talked over the phone," Hafeez recalled.
+But her fiance's attitude started to change in 2019.
 "When I insisted on coming to the UK, he started hurling slurs and insults and finally filed for divorce in May of this year," she said, fighting back tears.

 "It was a bombshell for me and the family.
-He wasted eight years of my life."
-Additionally, her family had to borrow money to pay for the marriage — money which her family thought could be repaid once she was settled in the UK.
+He wasted eight years of my life," she said.
+Additionally, her family had to borrow money to pay for the marriage — money which they thought could be repaid once she was settled in the UK.

 "Since the 1990s, I have heard and seen thousands of cases of such women," Lodhi told DW.

-"Because of the conservative nature of our society they cannot share their ordeals," she added.
+"Because of the conservative nature of our society they cannot share their ordeals."

-Lawyer Ifzal Ahmed Khan echoed that sentiment.
+Lawyer Ifzal Ahmed Khan has witnessed many similar cases.
 Khan told DW that a British Pakistani man, originally from the town of Bhimber in Pakistan-administered Kashmir, married his cousin Sadaf more than seven years ago.
 He stayed with her for a few years and abandoned her after the birth of a baby boy.

 The man later divorced his cousin, he said, adding that the man is now threatening to take the child.

 Sardar Abrar Azad, an activist in Mirpur, says his friend's sister was also abandoned after being married to a British Pakistani.
 According to Azad, poverty is what drives families to marry off their daughters to British Pakistanis.
-He added that people are often so desperate to send their daughters to the UK that they do not look into the character of the men who they hand their daughters over to.
+He added that people are often so desperate to send their daughters to the UK that they don't pay much attention to the character of the husband-to-be.

-Many of the men have turned out to be utter frauds, Azad said.
-"Instead of taking the girls there, they stay here for months while the girls' families bear their accommodation expenses."
+Many of the men turn out to be utter frauds, Azad said.
+"Instead of taking the girls back, they stay here for months while the girls' families bear their accommodation expenses."

-Apart from poverty, some parents also marry off their daughters to strengthen existing family ties, he said.
+While poverty is one reason young women are married off, some parents seek husbands for their daughters in order to strengthen existing family ties, he said.

 Most of the girls, advocate Lodhi said, are from impoverished families, who hope that their daughters will call one of their brothers to the UK or will themselves work there and send money back.
 What seems like a dream can soon turn into a nightmare, she said.

-Former prime minister of the disputed territory, Sardar Attique Ahmed Khan, told DW that he has also seen such cases.
-"I think parents need to seek the consent of their sons and daughters who are born and brought up in the UK under completely different socio-economic conditions."
+"I think parents need to seek the consent of their sons and daughters who are born and brought up in the UK under completely different socio-economic conditions," Sardar Attique Ahmed Khan, former prime minister of the disputed territory, told DW.

 He believes that a lack of consent leads to the breakup of such marriages.
 "The man and woman should be given a chance to communicate with one another and understand each other before they decide to marry," he said.

-There is a growing sense in Mirpur that a large number of British Pakistani men are marrying unnecessarily.
-Lodhi claims that almost 50% of such men are already married.
+In Mirpur, the British Pakistani men marrying local women have an increasingly bad reputation.
+Lodhi claims that almost half of them are already married.
 In one case, a British Pakistani man married more than six times.
 "Most of these men are over 40 and even 60 in some cases," Lodhi said.

 "They know most of their victims are poor and cannot do anything against them," said Khan.
 "So they marry here, and spend a few months or years impregnating women.
 In some cases, they take the kids with them and in others they leave both the wife and kids here, and ruin their lives."